cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

        $ nova secgroup-list-rules default

 .. note:: Most likely you will get some errors at this time as the
-	  definitions may already uploaded by default. simply ignore the errors and move on.
+	  definitions may already upload by default. simply ignore the errors and move on.

 You will see the following output if everything went correctly::